Mortiton/EggPal-V2/README.md

 - **`src/app/components`**: Contains all React components and their corresponding test files
   - **`src/app/components/styles`**: CSS Modules for component-specific styling.
-- **`src/app/`**: Contains folders for each page, each folder includes a `page.js` file.
+- **`src/app/`**: Contains folders for each page, each folder includes a `page.js` file and an `action.js` file if applicable.
   - **Page-specific CSS modules reside within the respective page folder.**
-- **`src/app/stores`**: Contains Zustand stores for managing application state.
 - **`src/app/utils`**: Utility functions and helper scripts, including the database client.
-- **`src/app/services`**: Functions that interact with the database, encapsulating business logic.
-- **`src/app/api`**: API routes for handling backend requests.
-  - **`[palName].js`**: API route for fetching data based on `palName`.
-  - **`palCards.js`**: API route for handling requests related to Pal cards.

 ### Data Flow

-- **Data Retrieval**: Frontend components make API calls to the backend via defined Next.js routes, retrieving data as needed.
+- **Data Retrieval**: Frontend components use action files to fetch data, this data is fetched using Supabase's API
-- **Data Management**: State management is handled by Zustand, facilitating efficient updates and re-rendering of components when state changes.
-- **Real-Time Features**: Supabase's real-time capabilities are leveraged to ensure that any updates to the database are promptly reflected in the user interface.

 ## Setup Process